Example Walkthrough

 Visualizing metadata heterogeneity

-to gain some insight on the
+Next, we’ll use CuBIDS to gain some insight on the dataset’s structure, heterogeneity,

-dataset’s structure, heterogeneity, and metadata errors.
+and metadata errors.

-We’ll do this with cubids-group
+We’ll do this with cubids group.

-Large datasets almost inevitably contain multiple validation and metadata
+Large datasets almost inevitably contain multiple validation and metadata errors,

-in parallel, as validation errors are better understood within the context of a dataset’s heterogeneity.
-Being able to see
+as validation errors are better understood within the context of a dataset’s heterogeneity.

-the issues they will need to fix during the curation process.
-Note that if users
+gives users a more comprehensive view of the issues they will need to fix during the curation process.

-choose to provide just a pass in just a filename prefix (e.g. V1) for the second argument,
+Note that if users choose to provide just a pass in just a filename prefix (e.g. V1)

-then CuBIDS will put the four grouping outputs in bids_dir/code/CuBIDS
+then CuBIDS will put the four grouping outputs in bids_dir/code/CuBIDS.

-provide a path (e.g. /Users/scovitz/BIDS/V1
+If users provide a path (e.g., /Users/scovitz/BIDS/V1),

-specified location.
 An example command for running the grouping function as follows:

-$ cubids-group BIDS_Dataset_DataLad v0
+$ cubids group BIDS_Dataset_DataLad v0 --ignore-entity task

 This command will produce four tables that describe the dataset’s heterogeneity in different ways.

-users are given he opportunity to
+By first examining v0_summary.tsv users are given the opportunity to conduct metadata

-instances of incomplete, incorrect, or unusable parameter groups,
+The file can help identify instances of incomplete, incorrect, or unusable parameter groups,

 based on acquisition fields such as dimension and voxel sizes, number of volumes, obliquity, and more.

-identified all the BIDS validation errors
+While v0_validation.tsv identified all the BIDS validation errors present in the dataset,

-present in the dataset, it did not identify any potential issues that
+it did not identify any potential issues that might be present within the sidecars’ metadata.

-metadata fields in a handful of sidecars, which may impact successful execution of BIDS Apps.
+which may impact successful execution of BIDS Apps.

 Notes |